awsdocs/iam-user-guide/doc_source/reference_policies_grammar.md

   `<version_block> = "Version" : ("2008-10-17" | "2012-10-17")`

-For additional notes, see [Policy Grammar Notes](#policies-grammar-notes) following the grammar listing\.
+For additional notes, see [Policy grammar notes](#policies-grammar-notes) following the grammar listing\.

 ## Grammar<a name="policies-grammar-bnf"></a>

 The following listing describes the policy language grammar\.
 For conventions used in the listing, see the preceding section\.
 For additional information, see the notes that follow\.

 **Note**
 This grammar describes policies marked with a version of `2008-10-17` and `2012-10-17`\.
 A `Version` policy element is different from a policy version\.
 The `Version` policy element is used within a policy and defines the version of the policy language\.
 A policy version, on the other hand, is created when you make changes to a customer managed policy in IAM\.
 The changed policy doesn't overwrite the existing policy\.
 Instead, IAM creates a new version of the managed policy\.
-To learn more about the `Version` policy element see [IAM JSON Policy Elements: Version](reference_policies_elements_version.md)\.
-To learn more about policy versions, see [Versioning IAM Policies](access_policies_managed-versioning.md)\.
+To learn more about the `Version` policy element see [IAM JSON policy elements: Version](reference_policies_elements_version.md)\.
+To learn more about policy versions, see [Versioning IAM policies](access_policies_managed-versioning.md)\.

 ```
 policy  = {